Arreguin1727/Rockbuster_Analysis/README.md

 Postgre SQL was used via the pgAdmin 4 app for all data analysis.
 Excel was used to present sql outputs and queries to technical colleagues.
 Google Sheets was used to create a data dictionary.
 Powerpoint was used to create a final presentation for the Rockbuster business managers.

 ## Data
+All data was supplied by CareerFoundry as part of an assignment for its Data Analysis course.
+The following tables were included in the dataset:

+Customer
+Store
+Film Category
+Film actor
+Rentals
+Staff
+Payment
+Address
+City
+Country
+Actor
+Film
+Inventory
+Category
+Language
+Full Data Set: